-Modular Carpet Segment.
 For 2010, net sales for the Modular Carpet segment increased \$97.0 million (12.7%) versus 2009.
 The weighted average selling price per square yard in 2010 showed a slight increase (approximately 1%) versus 2009.
 On a geographic basis, we experienced increases in net sales in the Americas, Europe, and Asia-Pacific (up 11%, 3% and 46%, respectively) in 2010 versus 2009.
 (The sales increase in Europe in local currency was 8%.)
 These increases are primarily attributable to the improving economic climates in those regions.
 Sales growth in the Americas is due to the continued recovery in the corporate office market segment (up 21%) as well the education (up 6%), hospitality (up 37%), residential (up 10%) and governmental (up 3%) market segments.
 Only one market segment (retail, down 3%) showed a decline in the Americas.
 The sales increase in Europe was led by the corporate office (up 5% in U.S. dollars and 11% in local currency), retail (up 16% in U.S. dollars and 22% in local currency) and education (up 6% in U.S. dollars and 13% in local currency) market segments.
-These increases were offset somewhat by declines in the residential (down 15% in U.S. dollars and 11% in local currency) and healthcare (down 41% in U.S. dollars and 37% in local currency) market segments.
+These increases were offset somewhat by declines in the residential (down 15% in U.S. dollars and 11% in local currency) market segments.
 The Asia-Pacific region saw sales increase across all market segments, with corporate office (up 31%) and education (up over 100%) showing the most significant increases.